 Chateau Lascombes

-Michel Rolland has been a consultant since 2001, and I was lucky to follow him and Lascombes' technical staff in October 2004 when he checked if Merlot grapes in the particular parcel a few kilometers from Lascombes were ready to be harvested.
+Michel Rolland has been a consultant since 2001.
+I was lucky to follow him and Lascombes' technical staff in October 2004 when he checked if Merlot grapes in the parcel a few kilometers from Lascombes were ready to be harvested.
 It was great to watch and hear his comments.
 A lesson in explaining phenolic ripeness!
 Before our "trip" to the vineyard, he opened the back of his car, and there were no less than +20 pairs of different shoes!
 Be somewhat prepared for all kinds of weather.

 Michel Rolland in Lascombes vineyard in October 2004